- Cincy 513-729-9999 or NKY (859) 444-5699

 A loss of independence is a fear many seniors have.
 When this fear is realized, there are several ways caregivers need to help.

 According to an AARP study, 57% of seniors over age 70 do not find it easy to live alone and need help with daily tasks.
-This loss of independence can take its toll on a senior’s psychological and physical well-being.
+This loss of independence can take its toll on senior’s psychological and physical well-being.

 Family caregivers can help seniors by understanding the process.
 As seniors’ bodies and/or minds degenerate, they can experience a variety of types of losses.
 Their independence can be impacted in ways that change their lifestyles and even their understanding of the world.